Insight | Japanese Netsuke

 - Men-netsuke 面根付 the largest category after Katabori, carved as masks.
 These were often imitations of full-size Nohmasks and share characteristics common with both katabori and manju/kagamibuta.

-We hope that you have enjoyed the read and possibly picked up something from the Netsuke insight post.
-The best advice we can give to new collectors or academics looking to further your knowledge without cost would be to visit as many museums as possible.
-There are many museums across the country and around the world that house exceptional collections of Netsuke some of the main examples are the Los Angeles County Museum of Art (LACMA) which is home to a permanent exhibition of 150 netsuke from the Raymond and Frances Bushell collection.
-There are a total of 600 netsuke in the collection, which are regularly rotated into the exhibition and, the British Museum in London has a permanent exhibition of netsuke from the A.H.
+We hope you enjoyed the read and possibly picked up something from the Netsuke insight post.
+The best advice we can give to new collectors or academics looking to further their knowledge without cost would be to visit as many museums as possible.
+There are many museums across the country and around the world that house exceptional collections of Netsuke.
+Some of the main examples are the Los Angeles County Museum of Art (LACMA), which is home to a permanent exhibition of 150 Netsuke from the Raymond and Frances Bushell collection.
+There are a total of 600 netsuke in the collection, which are regularly rotated into the exhibition, and the British Museum in London has a permanent exhibition of netsuke from the A.H.
 Grundy collection.
-Besides these two exhibitions you will also find netsuke collections at the museum of Fine Arts in Boston, National Art Museum in Tokyo and the Victoria and Albert Museum in London.
+Besides these two exhibitions, you will also find Netsuke collections at the Museum of Fine Arts in Boston, the National Art Museum in Tokyo and the Victoria and Albert Museum in London.

-If you want to keep up to date with our latest posts, please sign up to our newsletter which will give you a 10% discount off your first direct online order upon sign up.
-The newsletter is free and keeps you up to date with all things Jacksons Antique, we maintain a very friendly and relaxed atmosphere in our newsletter to coincide with our business and you even get first look at our newest stock.
+If you want to keep up to date with our latest posts, please sign up for our newsletter, which will give you a 10% discount off your first direct online order upon sign-up.
+The newsletter is free and keeps you up to date with all things Jacksons Antique.
+We maintain a very friendly and relaxed atmosphere in our newsletter to coincide with our business, and you even get a first look at our newest stock.

 Instagram @jacksonsantique